 Pimm’s Winter Cup

-The Pimm’s Cup is typically a quintessential summer drink using a gin-based fruit liqueur and decked out with plenty of fruit garnishes.
-Make a twist on this sunny classic by mixing up the flavors of fresh orange and cinnamon and serving it hot.
+The Pimm’s cup is typically a summer drink that uses a gin-based liqueur and is almost always decked out with plenty of fruit garnishes.
+Put a twist on this sunny classic by mixing up the flavors of fresh orange and cinnamon and serving it hot, as Culinary Ginger suggests.

 Bring a bit of bourbon to the party.
 Darker liquors work so well during the winter season, especially when paired with the flavors of pear, orange peel, allspice, and cinnamon.

 Who says campfires are only for summer?
-Notes of Bailey’s, graham cracker, and chocolate can also make for a solid drink, so ask your bartender to serve this option hot or cold depending on your preference.
-For the full recipe by Lark & Linen, see below.
+Notes of Baileys, graham cracker, and chocolate can also make for a solid drink, so ask your bartender to serve this option hot or cold depending on your preference.

 Tequila can often be considered the perfect shooter for warmer months, but try pairing it with hot chocolate to elevate your winter bar options.
 The flavors of cinnamon and cayenne add the perfect punch of flavor for winter.

-Take a spin on an old classic with this great winter option.
-A seasonal cinnamon rosemary simple syrup is mixed with bourbon and bitters to make this wonderful winter drink.
+Put a spin on an old classic with this great winter option.
+A seasonal cinnamon rosemary simple syrup is mixed with bourbon and bitters to make this wonderful winter drink by Salted Plains.